AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 ## How do I purchase a standard SSD?
 What are the pricing options for I/O optimized instances and standard SSDs?

-For pricing details, see the [Pricing](https://www.alibabacloud.com/product/ecs) page.
+For fore information about pricing, see the [Pricing](https://www.alibabacloud.com/product/ecs) page.

 ## How is a separately purchased pay-as-you-go data disk billed?